minesh1291/Minesh1291/README.md

 ### Hi there 👋
+This is Minesh,

+- 🔭 I’m currently working on ...
+Time Series Sequence Modeling for IoT sensor monitoring and audio modeling
+- 💬 Ask me about ...
+Data Science and Machine Learning
+- 📫 How to reach me: ... write me on [LinkedIn](https://LinkedIn.com/in/mineshjethva)
 <!--
 **minesh1291/Minesh1291** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.